 The INTERPOLATE command provides convenient interpolation or extrapolation of the data in any Lookup Table.
 In addition, the LOOKUP, LOOKUPCOL, and LOOKUPROW functions allow data in any Lookup Table to be linearly interpolated (forward and backward) and used in the solution of the equation in the Equations Window.
 The column titles, units, alternate units, and the format of the values in each column many be changed by clicking the right mouse button on the column title and selecting Properties from the popup menu.
 This action will display the Format Table Column dialog. .
 When used within a function or procedure, the LOOKUP function can also be used to set values in a specified Lookup Table.

 A range of cells in the table can be copied to the clipboard, after which they can be pasted into a different part of the table, into the Parametric Table, or into another application such as a word processor or a spreadsheet.
 One or more rows in the table can be selected by clicking the left mouse button in the row header column (the leftmost column).
 If the mouse is dragged to other rows while the left mouse button remains down, these rows will be added to the selection.
 A similar procedure can be use used to select one or more columns.
 An alternative way to copy a range of cells is as follows: Select the cell at the upper-left of the range by clicking the mouse button when the cursor is positioned in the cell.
 Now, hold the Shift key down and click in the cell at the lower-right of the range, using the scroll bars to bring it into view if necessary.
-Regardless of how they are selected, the selected cells will be shown in inverse.
 At this point, you can either select Copy from the Edit menu or press the right mouse button to bring up a pop-up menu containing the Copy command.
 Either way will allow the selected cells to be placed on the on the clipboard.
 Use the Select All command if you wish to select the entire table.
 If you wish to include the column name and units along with the numerical information in each column, select the Copy with Headers menu item.
 Copy and Copy with Headers will copy the table data exactly as it appears.
 If you wish to copy the data with more significant figures, right-click on the table and select the Copy (E-format) menu item from the popup menu (as shown below).
 This menu command will copy the data in E-format with 14 significant figures.
 The Copy Alt Units command will copy the values in the alternate unit assuming they exist; otherwise, it will just act as the Copy command.
 The Copy Transposed command will copy the data and exchange rows and columns.

 Lookup Tables are saved with other EES problem information when the EES file is saved and do not need to be saved separately unless the data in the tables are needed in other EES programs or other applications.
 A Lookup Table can be saved as a Lookup file on the disk using the Save Table command.
 Lookup files (in disk files) can be directly accessed with all of the commands used for Look tables, such as the Differentiate, INTERPOLATE, INTERPOLATE1, INTERPOLATE2, LOOKUP, LOOKUPCOL, and LOOKUPROW functions by providing the file name, instead of the Lookup Table name, as the first argument.
 The file name should be enclosed within single quote marks or defined with a string variable.
-Both binary (.LKT) and ASCII (.TXT, .CSV, .DAT, and others) or EXCEL (.xlsx, .xls) files.
+The Lookup file may be binary (.LKT), ASCII (.TXT, .CSV, .DAT, and others) or EXCEL (.xlsx, .xls) files.
 The .LKT format requires less space and stores/retrieves information faster.
 This is the recommended method for storing lookup table if they are only to be read by EES.
 See Lookup file formats for additional information on Lookup files.

 Right-clicking the tab at the top of the Lookup table will bring up the following dialog.